vanilla/docs/README.md

 Publishing is easy.
 Just build the site statically using `$ yarn run build` and then push it to the `gh-pages` branch using `$ yarn run push`.

 Note: **Having built the site using the live editor is NOT SUFFICIENT for a push**, and will likely break the deployment.
-Always deploy a freshly built site using `grunt build`.
+Always deploy a freshly built site using `$ yarn run build`.

 #### Troubleshooting